Flat or Inverted Nipples

 I have one very flat nipple and one inverted nipple.
 Will my baby be able to breastfeed?

 Many mothers have successfully breastfed with both flat and inverted nipples!
 Remind yourself that it is “breastfeeding,” not “nipple feeding.”
 During pregnancy, you do not need to prepare your nipples.
 As your pregnancy progresses, you might notice your nipples correct themselves, which is common.

-However, if nipples do not correct, work on latching your baby directly to the breast.
+If nipples do not correct during pregnancy, you can still latch your baby directly to the breast.
 Focus on helping your baby get a deep latch.
 This is where your baby takes in all of your nipple and a lot of your areola (dark skin around your nipple).
 Oftentimes, placing your baby lower on the breast can help with latching and lessen pain.
 Once your baby has a good latch, they will help draw your nipple out to where it should be.

 If your nipple is a normal color and round after feeding, those are signs of a good latch.
 Your nipple should not be creased, flat on one side or white when your baby unlatches.